 This is one of the most famous apps for improving your Shopify conversion rate.
 It helps you accumulate ratings and reviews from customers.
 It has the feature of providing you with review widgets in over 34 languages.
 You also have the facility to share these reviews on other social media platforms with the help of this application.

 This is an immensely customer-friendly and intuitive application.
 It helps collect necessary information from the customer, such as spin-to-win wheels, banners, flyouts, and other related stuff.
 This app helps in sending follow-up emails to customers to repurchase products and eventually improves Shopify conversion rate.

 As you would have understood from the name, this application helps group two products that can be bought together and enhance each other’s functionality.
 It helps in creating hype among customers and the need to buy a particular product.
 It can be constructive in increasing your reach to the customers and making your Shopify conversion rate better.

 In a Nutshell

 Building a Shopify store is easy.
 You don’t even have to know coding to launch your Shopify store.
-But, converting your store visitors into paying customers takes a bit of effort and smart work too.
+But converting your store visitors into paying customers takes effort and brilliant work.

-Although Conversion Rate Optimization is technical work, there are some things that you can do on your own to boost your conversion rates.
-This article focused on such tactics.
-They try to address basic customer wants and the impediments that could be stopping them from completing a purchase.
-Further, it is also about structuring your store in a specific way so that customers are slightly nudged and not forced to complete a transaction.
+Although Shopify conversion rate optimization is technical work, there are some things that you can do on your own to boost your conversion rates.
+We have addressed essential customer wants and the impediments that could be stopping them from completing a purchase.
+Further, it is also about structuring your store in a specific way so that customers are gently nudged and as opposed to be forced to complete a transaction.